pyokosmeme/FGtoAshes/TIE/TIEvβ_2.md

 it's a toy model. not literal. a spherical cow in vacuum. tho as the forces of alienation have accelerated, we are all looking a lot more oblate, isolated, and without air. so it's also literal.

-it's shorthand for "and now it is oyou're turn to study statistical mechanics" and "we live in a society" and "explain what large language models are right now, and don't dumb it down or i will fucking kill you." but its also not those things
+it's shorthand for "and now it is ur turn to study statistical mechanics" and "we live in a society" and "explain what large language models are right now, and don't dumb it down or i will fucking kill you." but its also not those things

 its also a slime mold

 what? why? and furthermore, what?

-this is not an explainer for dummies, because there are no dummies and nothing will be explained here. this is a spinglass-core manifesto.
+let's motivate these claims.

 ## i. what is a phase state, anyway?